Luc Waring: Who Do You Think You Are? at Imitate Modern ǀ Exhibition review

 While there are a couple of pieces in the show that seem out of place, overall the exhibition is an impressive introduction to the works of an artist at the beginning of, what is likely to be, an exciting and varied career.
 Who Do You Think You Are? is recommended to those interested in street art or works exploring contemporary culture.

 Photos: Laramie Shubber

-Luc Waring: Who Do You Think You Are? is on at Imitate Modern until 10th August 2013, for further information visit here.
+Luc Waring: Who Do You Think You Are? is at Imitate Modern until 10th August 2013.
+For further information visit the gallery’s website here.